 Requirements for the Code:

-To represent specific squirrels in the simulation, define a class called Squirrel.
+To depict individual squirrels within the simulation, establish a class named Squirrel.

-Provide techniques to mimic food gathering and to update the squirrel's condition in real-time.
+Implement strategies to simulate the process of collecting food and to continuously monitor the squirrel's status in real-time.

 - Environment class:

-In the environment, where squirrels search for food and update their states, create a function that simulates a day.
+In the setting where squirrels forage for sustenance and adjust their conditions, develop a function that mimics a full day.

 Simulation Implementation: